ibm-watson-embedded-business-assistant/eba-example-agents/README.md

 While we haven’t yet released the “curiosity extension”, we feel we’ve advanced our work enough to share it with you.
 We have opened up this fully self-contained business user and lab experience, along with a base set of contributing agents.
 In this way, our colleagues can craft custom AI-driven business experiences for their own use cases right alongside our team.
 Please explore this public repository for articles and deeper dives on what powers EBA.

-While we haven't yet released the "curiosity extension", we feel we've advanced our work enough to share it with you.
-We have  opened up this fully self-contained business user and lab experience, along with a base set of contributing agents.
-In this way, our colleagues can craft custom AI-driven business experiences for their own use cases right along side our team.
-Please explore this public repository for articles and deeper dives on what powers EBA.

 ## EBA construction ##

 EBA borrows from many well-established machine reasoning techniques dating back to the 1980s and later.
 We've attracted a core group of engineers that have taken these concepts and greatly expanded on them through elegant functional design.
 In fact, EBA core was built using Haskell.
 Domain-agent extensions can be written in any language thanks to IBM Cloud Functions and the integration we've crafted to bridge other runtimes with our reasoning core.